open-telemetry/opentelemetry.io/content/en/blog/2023/end-user-q-and-a-02.md

 need some guidance around this.
 How do we help folks who aren’t super familiar with Docker and aren’t super familiar with OpenTelemetry?
 Can we have some super simple reference implementations to hold folks’ hands as they get started?
-For example, for a Ruby developer, clone X repo, run `docker-compose up`, and everything should be up and running.
+For example, for a Ruby developer, clone X repo, run `docker compose up`, and everything should be up and running.
 That way, they can focus on learning OpenTelemetry, rather than mess around with Docker networking and other distracting things.